 - (c) Except in cases where the Employee is dismissed following a disciplinary investigation, the Employee must be advised of the corrective action required to amend their conduct and, where appropriate to the nature of the concern, given a reasonable opportunity to do so. - (d) Before any substantive disciplinary action is taken, an appropriate investigation should be undertaken by management. - (e) Depending upon the seriousness of the misconduct an oral warning may precede a written warning.
-Refer ERO's Unsatisfactory Conduct policy for further guidance.
+Refer ERO's Unsatisfactory Conduct policy on Te Tuī for further guidance. - (f) The process and results of any disciplinary action are to be recorded in writing, sighted by the Employee (and given an opportunity to sign) and placed on their personal file. - (g) If the alleged offence is sufficiently serious an Employee may be placed on suspension on full pay pending an investigation under (d).
+Refer ERO policy on te tui for further guidance. - (h) An Employee aggrieved by the action taken by an employer should be advised of their right to pursue a grievance in terms of the procedures set out in section 9 of the Employment Relations Act 2000.